crotwell/pickax/README.md

 The creation_info provides default creation info for the pick, primarily for author or agency_id, defaulting to `author=os.getlogin()`.

-See [simple.py](https://raw.githubusercontent.com/crotwell/pickaxe/main/simple.py) for an example of setting up pickaxe and loading data.
+See [simple.py](https://raw.githubusercontent.com/crotwell/pickax/main/simple.py) for an example of setting up pickax and loading data.

 # Filter functions